 Even a fabulous tune like the 1971 Bill Withers beauty “Ain’t No Sunshine” was initially pegged as a throwaway B-side.
 In 1972, The Spinners put out a single called “How Could I Let You Get Away” that stiffed, but its B-side, “I”ll Be Around,” became a #3 hit that year.
 In 1974, The Doobie Brothers released a single, “Another Park, Another Sunday,” that barely cracked the Top 40, but its B-side, “Black Water,” got substantial airplay and ended up as the group’s only #1 single.

 In 1979, Gloria Gaynor, a disco vocalist, released a new single “Substitute” (no relation to The Who’s song of the same name), but DJs preferred the B-side, a little number called “I Will Survive.”
-It went on to become a monster #1 hit, and one of the iconic songs of the disco era, and the feminist and gay rights movements as well.
+It went on to become not only a monster #1 hit but one of the iconic songs of the disco era, and the feminist and gay rights movements as well.

 Sometimes the A-side performed well, but the B-side was arguably the better song.
 For example, to my ears, America’s “Everyone I Meet is From California” is a much better piece than the mindless ditty “A Horse With No Name.”
 Same with Sly and the Family Stone’s “I Want to Take You Higher,” which was the better choice over the intended single “Stand!”
 Herman’s Hermits’ great B-side ballad “The End of the World” is surely a more worthy song than the corny confection “I’m Henry the VIII I Am.”
 And you could make a convincing case that John Lennon’s “I Am the Walrus” is far more interesting than Paul McCartney’s A-side jingle “Hello Goodbye.”